Jerome-Maurin/vmdb2-wrapper/README.md

 ## Setting up the environment

-On a freshly installed minimalist Debian, use this command to install needed packages :
+On a freshly installed minimalist Debian, use this command to install needed packages:

     apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support